Dezra and Irene

 Being adopted was never a big deal.

 I imagined that my birth father was Rod Stewart.
-I had a love of music, spiky hair and looked like him; he was Scottish, and the dates worked, so why not?
-Fantasizing about your father being famous is probably pretty normal; however, the reality is, my father was not Rod.
+I loved music, had spiky hair, and he is Scottish, and the dates worked, so why not?
+Fantasizing about your father being famous is probably pretty normal; however, the reality is that he looked like him.
+My father was not Rod.
 Instead, it was Sandy Dingwall of Inverness, Scotland, or so I thought.

 I made two visits to the Edinburgh registrar to see my adoption records.
 My first visit was with my friend Jeff Danna.
 I was brought to a room with my adoption papers on an old wooden table.
 Jeff was not allowed into the room.
 Instead, I was instructed to go into the room, look at the documents and leave.
 From this visit, I discovered my mother’s name, Irene Elizabeth Calder, my grandfather’s name, Benjamin MacKenzie and their last posted address.